-PLCs, following the Data Teams process, and developing and reflection on common formative pre/post assessments allow teachers to monitor student progress regularly.
+Grade level PLC teams are developing and reflection on common formative pre/post assessments allow teachers to monitor student progress regularly.
 Additionally, progress monitoring forms are completed during parent/teacher conference twice a year for English Language Learners.
 This process is collaborative, as parents provide input, goals are developed to address areas of weakness, and discussions are centered around academic achievement and progress on various assessments.
 Site administrators monitor the ELD program to ensure that EL student supports are being provided.